 An often overlooked gem from the not so distant past, I stumbled on The Last Scandal Of My Life (2008) while surfing the web for information on another show.
-I read the synopsis and thought to myself, "This sounds like it'll be really funny and different, concentrating on middle aged people for a change instead of young people" and so I abandoned the other show I was going to watch and started this one instead.
+I read the synopsis and thought to myself, "This sounds like it'll be really funny and different, concentrating on middle-aged people for a change instead of young people", and so I abandoned the other show I was going to watch and started this one instead.
 I laughed so hard, especially in the first two episodes, that my sides literally ached.
-The lead actress, Choi Jin Sil (Star In My Heart), and lead actor, Jung Joon Ho (IRIS, Queen Of Reversals), had sublime chemistry together and played off one another perfectly, playing former high school sweethearts who lost touch with one another for twenty years and then run into each other again during a stormy period in both their lives.
+The lead actress, Choi Jin Sil (My Rosy Life, Star In My Heart), and lead actor, Jung Joon Ho (IRIS, Queen Of Reversals), had sublime chemistry together and played off one another perfectly, playing former neighbor sweethearts who lost touch with one another for twenty years and then run into each other again during a stormy period in both their lives.

 The actress, highly respected in the industry for twenty years, had personally requested that Joon Ho play this part, and I'm glad she did because it's the best performance I've seen from him so far.
 Sadly, however, Jin Sil committed suicide only a few months after this show was completed, and only one month before a sequel was planned because the first show had proved so successful, topping out at 19.5% Nielsen ratings.
 Therefore the title of this Korean drama is forlornly prophetic -- her personal life had had its share of scandals -- including being beaten up by her baseball player husband which resulted in a high profile divorce -- and this show ended up being the last one she would ever make.
 I loved watching her act, she was completely endearing and feisty in this role.
 I dedicate this page in her memory.
 There is a good reason she was dubbed "The Nation's Actress".
 The camera loved her.
 She communicated so much through her eyes and body language that words weren't always necessary to know what her character was feeling or thinking.